mrob11/django-html5-boilerplate/README.md

 * A <span style="text-decoration: line-through">slightly</span> now less modified version of the HTML5 Boilerplate
 * django.contrib.staticfiles url conf set up for serving static media
 * A `settings_local.py.ex` template file that allows you to set environment-specific settings
-* A `test_all.py` script that allows you to run the unit tests for all applications in INSTALLED_APPS
 * Requirements files for pip (details below)